INDICATIONS FOR USE

 DO NOT RESTERILIZE OR REUSE.
 The Prostar™ XL PVS System and accessories are intended for single use only.

-Do not use the Prostar™ XL PVS System if the puncture site is proximal to the inguinal ligament as this may
+Do not use the Prostar™ XL PVS System if the puncture site is proximal to the inguinal ligament as this may result in a retroperitoneal hematoma.

 - The Prostar™ XL PVS device and accessories should only be used by physicians (or other healthcare professionals authorized by or under the direction of such physicians) after they have been trained in the use of the Prostar™ XL PVS System and accessories, e.g., participation in a Prostar™ XL PVS System training program or equivalent.